zachvalenta/notes-sw/comp-sci/computation.md

 * _BIOS (basic IO)_: firmware that gives option of where to boot from; can boot from vinyl https://news.ycombinator.com/item?id=25177045
 * _UEFI_: newer version of BIOS that's apparently more of a pain https://www.youtube.com/watch?v=mxA9Gyyu6Rg 5:45 https://news.ycombinator.com/item?id=42264345
 * _boot_: BIOS -> bootloader (GRUB) -> OS
+> Booting an operating system consists of transferring control along a chain of small programs, each one more “powerful” than the previous one, where the operating system is the last “program” https://littleosbook.github.io/#introduction
 * _CMOS_: chip that holds BIOS

 za